Current Research Projects

 Nature as a Museum

 My current research examines knowledge embedded in landscapes to highlight how these natural environments serve as museums – spaces for the conservation of memory and heritage.
-As part of this work, I’m conducting participatory mapping with Indigenous communities in Thailand and Cambodia, as well as partnering with local researchers in Northeast India.
+This work builds on previous research I conducted as part of the Heritage Ecosystems project, conceptualised and led by Dr Dacia Viejo Rose at the University of Cambridge.

 This research is supported by funding from the European Research Council, as part of the Global Conservation: Histories and Theories project led by Prof. Noémie Étienne.